 - Lake Mattawa is a popular swimming, boating and fishing spot on Holtshire Road.
 The lake is stocked with trout and salmon and has a beach and a boat ramp.

 - Peace Statue is in Orange Memorial Park on South Main Street.
 It depicts a veteran soldier from World War I explaining to a child the futility of war.
 The 12-foot statue, sculted by Joseph Pollia of New York, was unveiled in 1934.
 It is dedicated to the residents of Orange who served in the war.
 A bronze plaque at the base reads: "It Shall Not Be Again."

-- Celebrate the Harvest held Columbus Day weekend.
-Features a car show, craft show and parade.
-Starry, Starry Night, a New Year's Eve celebration.
-For more information about both, go to Orange Business Association.
+- Starry, Starry Night, by Orange Revitalization Partnership(ORP), is a free regional New Year's Eve celebration.
+For more information about both, go to

 - The River Rat Race is held the second weekend in April.

 - The North Quabbin Garlic and Arts Festival is held in late September at Forster's Farm located at 60 Chestnut Hill Road.